Dynamic Ecological System Measures

 \section{Discussion}

 Nature is always on the move, and its systems are constantly changing to meet ever-renewing circumstances.
 Therefore, environment is not an easy concept to define and analyze mathematically.
-Although sound rationales have been offered in literature for analysis of natural system dynamics under special cases, such as linear and static models, the need for dynamic analysis of nonlinear ecosystem models has always been present.
+Although sound rationales have been offered in the literature for analysis of natural system dynamics under special cases, such as linear and static models, the need for dynamic analysis of nonlinear ecosystem models has always been present.

 There have been a few attempts in recent decades to analyze dynamic ecological systems.
 Each of these attempts, however meaningful, has disadvantages as identified and comprehensively addressed by \cite{Coskun2017DCSAM}.
-The mathematical theory and comprehensive method proposed recently by \cite{Coskun2017NDP,Coskun2017DCSAM} potentially addresses the mismatch between the current static and computational methods and applied ecological needs.
-This holistic approach is based on the analytical and explicit, mutually exclusive and exhaustive system and subsystem partitioning methodologies.
-The dynamic system partitioning refines system analysis from the current static, linear, compartmental level to the dynamic, nonlinear, subcompartmental level.
+The system decomposition theory and comprehensive methods proposed recently by \cite{Coskun2017NDP,Coskun2017DCSAM} potentially address the mismatch between the current static and computational methods and applied ecological needs.
+The system decomposition theory is based on the analytical and explicit, mutually exclusive and exhaustive system and subsystem partitioning methodologies.
+The dynamic system decomposition refines system analyses from the current static, linear, compartmental level to the dynamic, nonlinear, subcompartmental level.
 While the system partitioning determines the distribution of the initial stocks and environmental inputs, as well as the organization of the associated storages derived from the stocks and inputs within the system, the subsystem partitioning ascertains the distribution of arbitrary intercompartmental flows and the organization of the associated storages generated by these flows within the subsystems.
-The dynamic substorage and subthroughflow matrices, as well as the transient and \texttt{diact} flows and storages are formulated based on the proposed methodology \cite{Coskun2017DCSAM}.
+The dynamic substorage and subthroughflow matrices, as well as the transient and \texttt{diact} flows and storages are formulated based on the system decomposition theory~\cite{Coskun2017DCSAM}.
 The subthroughflows and substorages determine the evolution of environmental inputs and associated storages individually and separately within the system.
-The transient and dynamic $\texttt{diact}$ transactions then determine the flows and storages transmitted along a particular flow path and all paths from one compartment, directly or indirectly, to any other within the system.
+The transient and dynamic $\texttt{diact}$ transactions then determine the flows and storages transmitted along any given flow path and along all paths from one compartment, directly or indirectly, to another within the system.
 The system decomposition theory, therefore, decomposes the system to the utmost level.